f5devcentral/f5-big-iq-lab/docs/class3/module2/lab3.rst

 |

-5. Select the page f5_browser_issue.php, which has the highest value.
+5. Select the page **f5_browser_issue.php**, which has the highest value.
 Now all the values in all the other tables are about the page previously selected.

-In the Browsers filter, notice the 30 sec Application Response Time for Chrome browser.
+In the Browsers filter, notice the **30 seconds** Application Response Time for Chrome browser while other browsers show a much lower value.

 .. image:: ../pictures/module2/img_module2_lab3_3.png
    :align: center
    :scale: 40%

+We know now the problem with this web application isn't realated to F5 but to the application itself.